 Skip to Content

-Local News
+Local Schools

 North Polars’ Johan Alcantara Lund of East Isles Wins State Silver

-North Polars’ Johan Alcantara Lund of East Isles Wins State Silver.
+North Polars’ Johan Alcantara Lund of East Isles wins State Silver.

 Wrestler Johan Alcantara Lund, an East Isles resident and a senior at Minneapolis North, earned silver at 152 pounds in Class AA at the 2026 Minnesota State High School League state tournament.